This publication is also available as a PDF.

-An approved workplace rehabilitation provider will assist you to source a work trial host and submit a proposal.
+An approved workplace rehabilitation provider will help you to source a work trial host and submit a proposal.

-Costs associated with the work trial are funded by SIRA and are not a claims cost.
-For additional information see our work trial guidelines.
+Work trials are funded by SIRA and are not a claims cost.
+For additional information see our work trial guidance material.

 Demonstrating a lack of available duties

-- show who you consulted with (i.e. your worker, supervisor, other workplace manager, approved rehabilitation provider)
+- show who you consulted with (such as your worker, supervisor, other workplace manager, approved rehabilitation provider)

 - show that you carried out an adequate assessment of suitable or pre-injury work options

-- identify factors you consider are restricting your ability to provide suitable or pre-injury employment
+- identify factors you believe are restricting your ability to provide suitable or pre-injury employment

-- identify assistance you have sought, eg from your insurer and/or an approved workplace rehabilitation provider.
+- identify assistance you have sought, for example, from your insurer and/or an approved workplace rehabilitation provider.

 Ways to influence recovery at work

-For most people with a workplace injury, time off work is not medically necessary.
+For most people with a work related injury, time off work is not medically necessary.
 In many cases, with minor and temporary job modifications, your worker can recover at work.
-Consider the following factors that can influence a worker’s recovery at work.
+Consider the following factors that can influence a worker’s recovery at work: